ronnytorresmtz/advanced-crud-vue/README.md

 4. Search Box and Filter Record Status
 5. Use Vuex for State.
 6. Message Popup via my component vue
+7. Form Fields validation on Client
-7. Handle Languagues via my component vue
+8. Handle Languagues via my component vue
-8. Use Bootstrap and Animate
+9. Use Bootstrap and Animate
-9. CORS Implementation
+10. CORS Implementation

 >Some Components created from scratch
 1. Pagination Component